Liggin2019/Ligg.SeqExec/README.md

 ## Cases
+### Please go to demo directory  to run each case below.
+#### in case3 , installing software is fake demonstration, will not install on your computer.
 0. Case0: .exe file: LgSeqExec.exe; .ini file: .\LgSeqExec.ini---Directly run an outside .exe file based on .netFx 4, but  your .net Framework on your machine is below 4, the outside application will pop up a error message.

 1. Case1: .exe file: LgSeqExec1.exe; .ini file: .\LgSeqExec1.ini---Detect and install .net Framework 4 by assigned [RunAsAdmin]/[Id]&[Password] , then run an outside .exe file based on .net Framework 4.